Outcome statement

 Make sure your workforce strategy includes processes to:

-- screen and hire suitably qualified and competent workers.
-Potential candidates should only be hired if you can confirm they can deliver quality and safe care and services.
-You can assess this through a pre-employment validation process* as part of your human resources management system* (Outcome 2.9).
-These can include background checks, processes* to confirm education, qualifications (relevant to their role) and employment history, reference checks, and competency and skill-based tests.
-Review any history of complaints*, incidents* or other feedback* relating to the worker to understand if there are any issues in their ability to deliver tailored care for each older person.
+- screen and hire sufficient numbers of suitably qualified and competent workers.
+Potential candidates should only be hired if you can confirm they can deliver quality and safe aged care services.
+You can assess this through a pre-employment validation process as part of your human resources management system (Outcome 2.9).
+These can include background checks, processes to confirm education, qualifications (relevant to their role) and employment history, reference checks, and competency and skill-based tests.
+Review any history of complaints, incidents or other feedback relating to the worker to understand if there are any issues in their ability to deliver tailored care for each older person.
 If you find any issues through your reviews and assessments, assess if you can fill a candidate's gaps in skills with training (Outcome 2.9).
-However, these processes* do not apply to any workers listed on the Aged Care Banning Orders Register, as they must not be hired regardless of their competencies.
+However, these processes do not apply to any workers listed on the Aged Care Banning Orders Register, as they must not be hired regardless of their competencies.

 - the number of older people you’re caring for